 Stage 1: Application

-Applications will only be accepted in hard copy, and once your application is submitted it will be reviewed internally for completeness.
+Applications will only be accepted in an electronic format, and once your application is submitted it will be reviewed internally for completeness.

 Stage 2: Assessment

 The supplied information is assessed against the mandatory requirements for registration.
 At this stage we will initiate contact with the references outlined in your application and you may be required to supply further information.

 If your application is straight forward, you will be contacted with regards to arranging your oral examination before the Board.
 Your four sample valuation reports will be disseminated amongst relevant Members of the Board for assessment of your competency to value land in Queensland.

 You are encouraged to be diligent with your application and the reports submitted as amendments to your reports will only be facilitated in exceptional circumstances.

 The Board will consider your four sample valuation reports, in addition to the interview conducted in making determination on your competency to value land in Queensland.
 It is expected that you are particularly familiar with the contents of the reports, and during the interview, able to explain all workings, including rationale of value, comparable sales evidence and methodology adopted.

 It is also expected that you are able to demonstrate knowledge and understanding of valuation principles and techniques, and are familiar with professional standards imposed by the Valuers Registration Act 1992, Valuers Registration Regulation 2013 and other relevant laws to the profession.

 Stage 4: Registration or request to resubmit and/or reinterview before the Board